 Passport to High Adventure, No. 34245: Designed to empower a unit to prepare for a council, national, or unit high-adventure experience, this guidebook contains information about trip planning, travel and budget, equipment, skills, trail procedures, and trek safety.

-Insignia Guide, No. 33066: The insignia guide presents detailed information to enable BSA members to wear the correct complete uniform on all suitable occasions.
+Guide to Awards and Insignia, No. 33066: The insignia guide presents detailed information to enable BSA members to wear the correct complete uniform on all suitable occasions.
 Find more information here.

 Nationally Approved Historic Trails: The Boy Scouts of America publishes a compendium of historic trails operated by Scout councils throughout the United States.